 The displays are first class and the lighting is sophisticated.
 Grab an audio guide so you get some understanding of the objects you’re seeing.
 And don’t miss the pitch black room on one of the upper floors.
 You start in the dark and over the course of many minutes the walls light up revealing gold pieces – and the cylinder in the center of the floor fills with gold objects.

-The curators want to leave you with an unforgettable feeling about Bogota’s gold museum – and they accomplished that.
+The curators want to leave you with an unforgettable feeling about Bogota’s gold museum – and they accomplished that in spades.